Vuttañhetaṁ bhagavatā vuttamarahatāti me sutaṁ:

 paṇḍito upapajjatī”ti.

-Having developed these three mental qualities,
+Having developed these three qualities

-in a |friendly::benevolent, harmless [abyāpajja]|, happy world.”
+in an |unafflicted::benevolent, harmless, friendly [abyāpajja]|, happy world.”

 Ayampi attho vutto bhagavatā, iti me sutanti.